paulozip/arauto/docs/source/installation.rst

 Installation
 ============

-Alchemy can be used in three different ways:
+Arauto can be used in three different ways:

 Web
 ^^^
-| If you are just curious about what you can do with Alchemy, `you can refer to this website <https://project-alchemy.herokuapp.com>`_.
+| If you are just curious about what you can do with Arauto, `you can refer to this website <https://project-arauto.herokuapp.com>`_.
-| This version contains some example datasets that you can use to check how Alchemy works.
+| This version contains some example datasets that you can use to check how Arauto works.

 **Please note that this version is a Heroku's free tier instance**.
 Due to high traffic, you may experience some poor performance

 Docker
 ^^^^^^
-Run the following commands to use Alchemy with Docker (requires **Docker and Docker-compose**)
+Run the following commands to use Arauto with Docker (requires **Docker and Docker-compose**)

 .. code-block:: bash